-- 1. Police Officers
+- 1. Police Officers;

-- 2. Emergency Dispatchers
+- 2. Emergency Dispatchers;

-- 3. Security Officers and others assigned to monitor or control access to NMSU property
+- 3. Security Officers and others assigned to monitor or control access to NMSU property;

-- 4. Victim Advocates
+- 4. Victim Advocates;

-- 5. Housing & Residence Life staff
+- 5. Housing & Residential Life staff;

-- 6. Dean of Students staff
+- 6. Dean of Students staff;

-- 7. Director of Campus Activities
+- 7. Director of Campus Activities;

-- 8. Coordinator of Fraternity and Sorority Life
+- 8. Coordinator of Fraternity and Sorority Life;

-- 9. Advisors to student organizations
+- 9. Advisors to student organizations;

-- 10. Title IX Coordinator and OIE staff
+- 10. Title IX Coordinator and OIE staff;

-- 11. Director of Athletics
+- 11. Director of Athletics;

-- 12. Athletic Department coaches (including assistants and graduate assistants)
+- 12. Athletic Department coaches (including assistants and graduate assistants);

-- 13. Director of the Aggie Health Center
+- 13. Director of the Aggie Health Center;

-- 14. Chief Audit Officer
+- 14. Chief Audit Officer; and

-- 15. Other individuals who have responsibility for campus security or significant authority for students or campus activities
+- 15. Other individuals who have responsibility for campus security or significant authority for students or campus activities.

-Training is offered by the Police Department for personnel filling the above positions to help ensure they understand their role and responsibilities in reporting crimes to the NMSU Police Department.
+Training is offered by the Center for Learning & Professional Development for personnel filling the above positions to help ensure they understand their role and responsibilities in reporting crimes to the NMSU Police Department.
 Personnel in the above roles cannot offer nor guarantee confidentiality as it relates to reporting of crimes, though efforts are often made to protect the safety and privacy of crime victims to the extent allowed by law.